 Elk Island National Park in Alberta, Canada is not only one of the best places to see bison on the entire planet, it’s also only second to the Serengeti in numbers of hoofed wildlife!

-My German husband and my main goal for visiting Elk Island was to see bison.
+My German (then) husband and my main goal for visiting Elk Island were to see bison.
 Being from Europe, he had never seen a bison before, so this was especially exciting!

 Hiking in Elk Island National Park